YuzheGu/Speech-Transcriber-with-RevAI/README.md

 4. Within the project folder, create an input subfolder to store the audio files you wish to transcribe.
 Place the audio files for transcription in this subfolder.

 5. Within the project folder, create an output subfolder to store transcriptions.
 Transcription output will be generated in this subfolder.

+6. Please avoid naming any folder "temp" inside the project folder, since a "temp" folder will be created and removed automatically during transcription.

 <br/>